 Communiversity is designed to meet the social, recreational, intellectual, and spiritual needs of the APU community through activities and programs.
 Student interns are responsible for planning and implementing activities and events with wide appeal.
-Some Communiversity activities include: outdoor adventures, cultural arts, intramural sports, annual and semi-formal banquets, concerts, Family Weekend, Coffee House, and Night of Worship.
+Some Communiversity activities include: outdoor adventures, cultural arts, intramural sports, annual semi-formal banquets, concerts, Family Weekend, Coffee House, and Night of Worship.
 These programs are open to all members of the Azusa Pacific community.
+Also called Student Services, Communiversity houses the New Student Orientation and Retention programs.
+Student Leaders (Alpha Leaders and Alpha Counselors) serve as small-group facilitators to assist students in their transition.